AndreaCatania/godot_tracy/README.md

 Tracy is composed by two parts:
 1. The profiler GUI (The one you see above).
-1. The tracy instrumentations to fetch your game information.
+1. The tracy instrumentation to fetch your game information.

 > Get Tracy documentation and Windows profiler GUI binary can be download from [releases page](https://github.com/wolfpld/tracy/releases/).